Tronikelis/conflict-marker.nvim/README.md

 ## User commands

-- `ConflictOurs`: resolves the conflict under the cursor with our changes
+- `Conflict ours`: resolves the conflict under the cursor with our changes
-- `ConflictTheirs`: resolves the conflict under the cursor with their changes
+- `Conflict theirs`: resolves the conflict under the cursor with their changes
-- `ConflictBoth`: resolves the conflict under the cursor with both changes (removes markers)
+- `Conflict both`: resolves the conflict under the cursor with both changes (removes markers)
-- `ConflictNone`: resolves the conflict the best way possible, just removing it xd
+- `Conflict none`: resolves the conflict the best way possible, just removing it xd

 ## Highlighting